LottieFiles/lottie-js/README.md

 ### Documentation &amp; API

-#### Documentation is available here [Click me](https://docs.lottiefiles.com/lottie-js/)

 ---

 The documenting system used is [TypeDoc](https://typedoc.org/).

-The documentation will be made available on the web soon as a way of providing secure access to it within LottieFiles team is setup.
-In the mean time clone the repo and run the yarn command: `yarn docs` to generate the docs to browse locally.
+Clone the repo and run the yarn command: `yarn docs` to generate the docs to browse locally.

 The generated documentation is placed in the docs/ folder.